envoylabs/whoami/README.md

 Although it is complex to do UI for, and most users don't seem to need it, subdomains are supported in this first version.
 We call them Paths.

+It is important to note that while minting is governed by a fee, Paths can be minted for free (other than gas etc) by the owner of the Base Token.

 - Minting is done via `MintPath`
 - Base name tokens that are _not_ Paths can be queried with `BaseTokens`
 - Paths (and not Base tokens) can be queried with `Paths`